Back to Blog

 What happens if my AI makes a wrong decision about a consumer?

 Several state laws grant consumers rights to access, correct, and appeal automated decisions.
 If your AI denies a service, changes pricing, or otherwise produces a significant adverse outcome, the affected consumer may have the right to understand why, correct inaccurate data, and request human review.
-California’s proposed ADMT regulations would make these rights particularly robust.
+California’s ADMT regulations (OAL-approved September 23, 2025; consumer opt-out effective January 1, 2027) make these rights particularly robust.